-Sale Location 2019 will mark the fourth year we have been in our new Sale barn here at the ranch we built in 2015-2016.
+Sale Location 2020 will mark the fifth year we have been in our new Sale barn here at the ranch we built in 2015-2016.
 Though it may always be a work in progress.
 We were fortunate to have a ton of help from friends and family and are extremely grateful for everyone!
 If you haven't been out to visit, please join us this year!

 Bar JV Angus is located in the Sioux Pass Community half way between Sidney and Culbertson on highway 16.
 We have been building our program here for 45 years, selling private treaty until 2009 when we began annual production sales.
 Our registered herd was started in 1975 when Loretta Denowh married Jim Vitt and brought her 4-H cow and calf with her.
 Our operation now consists of 325 registered cows and 100 commercial cows.We also raise spring wheat, oats, millet and grass hay to feed our cattle.

 We remain focused on developing a solid foundation of quality Angus genetics.
-Our mission here is to raise cattle for the commercial cowman while focusing on what is important to a commercial operation: low maintenance cows with longevity that produce pounds at weaning.
+Our mission here is to market bulls and replacement heifers while focusing on what is important to a commercial operation: low maintenance cows with longevity that produce pounds at weaning.
 Breeding elite Angus females who produce high performance bulls for the profitability of commercial cattlemen is the goal.
 While the American Angus association has provided us with a great set of selection tools, there are traits that we require beyond EPDs.
-Structural soundness, good feet and udders are fundamental for longevity.
+Structural soundness, good feet and udders are fundamental and essential for longevity.
 Disposition and maternal instincts are also essential.
 Breeding bone into our cattle to enable them to handle the amount of growth that is found in today’s genetics.
 Another thing we look for is a long neck and smooth shoulders, which ensures calving ease.
 We consider calving ease to be bred in to our cowherd.
 While we feel that every bull provides calving ease, we realize that every one is not a heifer bull.